gambitproject/gambit/doc/gui.nash.rst

 listed across the top of the profiles panel.

 By default the equilibria are listed in the order in which they were computed.
-Whenever more than one equilibrium has been found, each column label in the profiles listing carries a small :guilabel:`↕` marker, indicating that the list can be sorted on that column.
-Clicking on the label of a column sorts the equilibria by the probability with which that action or strategy is played; clicking on the same column label again reverses the order.
-The marker on the column sorted on becomes an arrow, :guilabel:`▲` or :guilabel:`▼`, showing the direction of the sort.
+Clicking on the label of a column in the profiles listing sorts the equilibria by the probability with which that action or strategy is played; clicking on the same column label again reverses the order.
+The label of the column sorted on is highlighted and carries an arrow, :guilabel:`▲` or :guilabel:`▼`, showing the direction of the sort.
 Equilibria which agree on that column are ordered by comparing their profiles entry-by-entry from the leftmost column onwards, so sorting on the first column lists the equilibria in